-- As we know, the pull command downloads images from Docker hub by default, however, we can pull images from our private registry or any different registry, just we have to specify the path of that registry while pulling the image from that registry, for example, if we already have a registry running as a container on the same server, we can use below command to pull Docker images from that local registry.
+- As we know, the pull command downloads images from the Docker hub by default.
+However, we can pull images from our private registry or any different registry; we just have to specify the path of that registry while pulling the image from that registry, for example, if we already have a registry running as a container on the same server, we can use below command to pull Docker images from that local registry.

 docker pull localhost:5000/alpine